Hülya Esen

-Hülya Esen, Хюлия Велиева (born 7 August 1989) is a Turkish born professional tennis player.
-Esen won six ITF doubles titles and reached career-high WTA rankings of 504 in singles (on 9 July 2012) and No. 406 in doubles (on 11 November 2013).
-She was the number-one-player in the Bulgarian women's tennis rankings for seven consecutive years.
+Hülya Esen, Хюлия Велиева (born 7 August 1989) is a Turkish-Bulgarian former professional tennis player.
+Esen won six ITF doubles titles and reached career-high WTA rankings of No. 504 in singles (on 9 July 2012) and No. 406 in doubles (on 11 November 2013).
+She was the No. 1 player in the Bulgaria national rankings for seven consecutive years.
+She represented team Bulgaria until 2011, before switching her representation to play in the Turkey team competitions.

 Personal life

-Her parents have a Turkish origin from Kardzhali, Bulgaria, and her ancestors came from Konya.
-Her mother Nebahat is from Ardino, and has been her coach, managing her and her sister’s Lütfiye careers.
+Her parents are from Turkish origin from Kardzhali, Bulgaria, and her ancestors came from Konya.
+Her mother Nebahat Velieva (maiden name Sadakova) is from Ardino, Kardzhali Province, Bulgaria and has been her coach, managing her and her sister's Lütfiye careers.
+She has dual Bulgarian and Turkish citizenship.

 Career

 Esen made her WTA Tour main-draw debut at the 2008 Gastein Ladies in the doubles event, partnering Stefanie Haidner.
 She also played in the doubles event of the 2010 İstanbul Cup, partnering Derya Turhan.

+She played her last match on the ITF Circuit in September 2024.

 Together with her sister Lütfiye, they were 12 times women's doubles champions of Bulgaria.
-Hülya is in total 17 times champion of Bulgaria, in singles, doubles, and mixed doubles.
+Hülya is in an 18 times champion of Bulgaria, in singles, doubles, and mixed doubles.
 She is the first and was the only triple champion of Bulgaria (till 2021), that have won all singles, doubles and mixed doubles competitions in one championship.

-She played her last match on the ITF Circuit in October 2018.